Big Brother (Australian TV series) season 5: Weekly summary and highlights

-Special shows
+Special episodes

+A number of special episodes aired during the original run of the season.
+These included:

 Live Surprise

 "Live Surprise" was a live show broadcast on Day 2.
 During this show, the Logan twins swapped places with each other for the first time.
 They were given two minutes in the Diary Room to exchange as much information as possible, and Greg then had to go to the Isolation Room while David went into the Big Brother House.
 The Daily Show was broadcast as a part of Live Surprise.
 Hosted by Gretel Killeen.

 Lies Exposed

 "Lies Exposed" was a show broadcast on Day 8.
 After Glenn's discovery that Logan was in fact two twins, this was revealed to all of the housemates.
 Before this, Constance, Dean and Nelson were all evicted to the Punishment Room; and were told their fate by Big Brother.
 Hosted by Gretel Killeen.

 Viewers Verdict

 "Viewers Verdict" was a live show broadcast on Day 10.
 This special was aired because Constance, Dean and Nelson, had all lied about their relationship status.
 A public vote was held, that was started on Day 9 and was closed during the show, minutes before two of these housemates who had broken the rules were evicted.
 Constance and Nelson were evicted in this show, and were reunited with their partners.
-They both had separate eviction interviews with Gretel, and were both told that because they had deceived Big Brother, they would receive no prizes.
-Dean was safe, but Big Brother still punished him by banning from nominations and by putting him up for the public vote next week.
+They both had separate eviction interviews with Gretel, and were both told that, because they had deceived Big Brother, they would receive no prizes.
+Dean was safe, but Big Brother still punished him by banning him from nominations and by putting him up for the public vote next week.